dwthurber/MSHE-Student-Resources/_info/student-loans.md

 #### Private or Alternative Loans

 Non-matriculated students and matriculated students registered for fewer than two courses per quarter may be eligible for private or alternative loans.
-Additional information about private and alternative loans is available at [http://www.northwestern.edu/sfs/financial_aid/student-loans/private-alt/index.html](http://www.northwestern.edu/sfs/financial_aid/student-loans/private-alt/index.html)
+Additional information about private and alternative loans is [available  online](http://www.northwestern.edu/sfs/graduate-financial-aid/private-alternative-loans.html)

 Deferring Previous Student LoansIf you have student loans from undergraduate or previous graduate programs you may be able to defer your loan payments while you are a student.
 Generally you must be enrolled in at least two courses per term to be eligible to defer your loan payments.
 For help in deferring your loans contact [Colleen Delaney](mailto:c-delaney@northwestern.edu) in Student Financial Services.
 You can also download the necessary forms to apply for deferment at the [MyCampusLoan](https://www.mycampusloan.com/static/html/forms/index.html) website.